Acupressure Points for Sciatica Pain: A Step-by-Step Guide

 Function:

-This point can help relieve hip and leg pain associated with sciatica.
+This pressure point can help relieve hip and leg pain associated with the sciatic nerve.

 How to Locate The Point: